 This is a compilation of teaching on the subject of healing the body, taken from two sessions in Keys to the Ultimate Freedom (1993), and some unidentified sessions posted to Youtube.
-A wide range of subjects are discussed, but on the subject of healing Lester identifies three levels:
+When asked about how to deal with injury and illness, Lester explains what people can do depending on their spiritual level.

 1. Welcome the pain (Releasing)